 While these tend to be quite forgiving, I did encounter instances where they were just a bit too far apart, causing me to repeat some rather annoying sections over and over.
 Aside from those infrequent occurrences, it’s not an overly difficult game, collectables and all.
 It is, however, an incredibly stylish and almost hypnotic experience.
 As I traversed the landscapes, learning about a topic I never had a great interest in, it was hard not to get sucked in by the grand design.

 Upon reaching the end of each world, I was overwhelmed by curiosity at what its creator had in store for me next.
 Somehow, each and every last one managed to surprise me; especially the last one, which certainly seemed like an odd inclusion at first.
 From 30,000 bc to the mid-17th century, all the way through [spoilers deleted], it was by far one of the most varied platformers I’ve played in a very long time; not to mention, most educational.

-As far as puzzles goes, while a diverse bunch, most were somewhat simple, often involving guiding a white ball into the third slot to raise a door near the level exit.
+As far as puzzles go, while a diverse bunch, most were somewhat simple, often involving guiding a white ball into the third slot to raise a door near the level exit.
 There were times when this little thing would be stuck somewhere though, requiring manipulation of the environment, allowing it to roll towards its destination unhindered.
-That said, the main focus does seem to be more on providing an entertaining, educational and accessible experience, than one of brainteasers.
+That said, the main focus does seem to be more on providing an entertaining, educational and accessible experience, than one of the brainteasers.
 And if that is, in fact, the case, then surely it has succeeded.